 The CHT in ARMCI (also referred to as the Data Server) has traditionally been spawned either as a duplicated process (using fork() system call) or as a thread by using the pthreads library.
 However, neither of these methods are suitable for Cray XT5.
-The child process must not inherit the parent's stack as this contains "network identity" information for the portals library to identify a process.
-This network identity, which seeps into multiple network data structures in the portals library.
+The child process must not inherit the parent's stack as this contains "network identity" information for the Portals library to identify a process.
+This network identity, which seeps into multiple network data structures in the Portals library, prevents CHT from initializing or using the Portals library.
 To address this problem, we used the clone() system call to start CHT with a clean stack.
 This enables CHT to initialize its own Portals communication including the network identity, and use it for sending and receiving messages.

-The lowest ranked client in every node clones to create the dedicated thread CHT.
+The lowest ranked client in every node clones to create the dedicated CHT.
 This thread is then used in receiving non-contiguous messages, accumulate messages, read-modify-write, and lock operations.
 A CHT receives messages for all the clients on the same node.
 It waits for messages from the clients.
 CHT does so by waiting on events generated from any communication to its portal.
 If a CHT were to poll on this event queue, valuable CPU resources may be wasted in polling.
 The Cray Portals library allows for an alternative.
 To avoid polling, we set the environment variable CRAY\PORTALS\USE\BLOCKING\POLL from CHT to make the thread block when no messages are in the queue and leave the compute core for the client to do their computations.
 This logic is simple and yet has several characteristics that reduce the pressure on the network.

-• Fair communication scheduling: this is probably the biggest advantage.
+- Fair communication scheduling: this is probably the biggest advantage.
 Each source that needs to send a message via CHT can only send n messages asynchronously (n determined based on the total process count to limit the server buffer memory).
 It can only send the n + 1th message when one of the previous n has been acknowledged.
 The first advantage is that even when the server has thousands of messages to be processed in the queue, n messages can still be sent by each client asynchronously.
-The second advantage is that if a client has to send a very large number of messages to CHT, it prevents other clients from starving for CHT's processing of its messages.
+The second advantage is that if a client has to send a very large number of messages to CHT, it prevents other clients from starving for CHT's processing of its messages. - Many to one case: when pathological scenarios (such as all clients in the system trying to increment one value) arise, CHT is able to process them in a sequential and fair manner.
+For example, in a general case, when a network is used to implement a lock functionality, every failed attempt from every client to acquire a lock results in one additional network message.
+On the other hand, when using CHT, a lock request is only sent once and the request stays on at CHT until it succeeds.